-- 4.4 The Head of Finance is responsible for arranging payment of invoices.
+- 4.4.
+The placing of orders and subsequent payments must adhere to the Council's Code of Procurement Practice.
+Goods, works and services must be ordered from contracted Council suppliers, using an established framework or through any other public sector framework available to the Council to utilise.
+Purchase Orders must specify clearly the amount of goods or services to be supplied, and the price to be paid per unit.
+For regular recurrent supplies, such as those which entail regular monthly payments, an annual order must be raised. - 4.5 The Head of Finance is responsible for arranging payment of invoices.
 Heads of Service will organise their payment of invoice procedures to ensure prompt payment, in accordance with the terms agreed with the respective supplier.
-Generally payments may only be made against an invoice submitted by a supplier, with the invoice paid against the relevant order.
+Generally payments will only be made against an invoice submitted by a supplier, with the invoice paid against the relevant order.
 This should be done as soon as possible as this is the Council's protection in any dispute.
 The goods/services delivered or work carried out must agree with the order and delivery note (where applicable) in respect of quality, quantity and price.
-Invoices should be checked to ensure they are properly payable, are arithmetically correct and include the appropriate V.A.T. details. - 4.5 The payment of all salaries, wages, pensions, compensation, expense claims, and other emoluments to all employees, former employees and members of the Council should be made under arrangements approved by the Head of Finance.
-The Heads of Service have a duty to ensure that all appointments, resignations, absences, overtime or other circumstances affecting the salary, wage or emoluments of an employee in their Area are acted upon immediately. - 4.6 The Heads of Service should have regard to the Human Resources Handbook in respect of all matters pertaining to the employment of staff and their terms and conditions. - 4.7 Heads of Service should ensure that expense and mileage claims are submitted promptly in accordance with the agreed procedures and that they should only be used to reimburse personal expenses rather than corporate expenditure.
+Invoices must be checked to ensure they are properly payable, are arithmetically correct and include the appropriate V.A.T. details. - 4.6 The payment of all salaries, wages, pensions, compensation, expense claims, and other emoluments to all employees, former employees and members of the Council shall be made under arrangements approved by the Head of Finance.
+The Heads of Service have a duty to ensure that all appointments, resignations, absences, overtime or other circumstances affecting the salary, wage or emoluments of an employee in their Area are acted upon immediately. - 4.7 The Heads of Service will have regard to the Human Resources Handbook in respect of all matters pertaining to the employment of staff and their terms and conditions. - 4.8 Heads of Service must ensure that expense and mileage claims are submitted promptly in accordance with the agreed procedures and that they should only be used to reimburse personal expenses rather than corporate expenditure.
+Such payments must be correctly authorised and supplied with supporting documentation, receipts etc.

-5 INCOME
+5. INCOME